FarisKarkelja/Programming-I/README.md

 In conclusion, the Pet Health Tracker strives to provide a reliable companion for pet owners.
 Available opportunity to continually improve the platform and the code itself offers a delightful experience for both pets and their devoted caregivers.

-## Roadmap

-In the second section the reader can expect explanations about listed program functionalities and their features.
-In the third section the flowchart and its description will be presented and explained.
-After the third section, the fourth section will be presented by the code of the application containing comments and descriptions.
-A visual representation of the application output in combination with brief explanations will be provided in the last section.

 ## Program Functionalities

 ### User Registration: